Changissnz/selfinterest/README.md

 actualization of a "permanent good".
 Both meritocratic pathways and character-building campaigns are or become imperfect by contra-action as well as in-action.
-So it should come as no surprise to any one, regardless of their being a "modern person", that a predominant degree of rule through institutions of political and legal authority have been done by aristocracy, the bloodline, nobility, per se, in order for phenomena of "business as usual" and unity through anti-competition to proceed.
+So it should come as no surprise to any one, regardless of their being a "modern person", that a predominant degree of rule through institutions of political and legal authority has been done by aristocracy, the bloodline, nobility, per se, in order for phenomena of "business as usual" and unity through anti-competition to proceed.
 To elaborate more on this by use of a category of evident counter-examples, the transformation of certain regions in the Eastern Hemisphere from aristocracies to communist states in the 20th century resulted in an abnormal